Kajetan Kovič: Life

 Kovič was born in Maribor in 1931 and spent his childhood in the small town of Poljčane and Hrastje–Mota near Radenci in eastern Slovenia.
 He graduated from high school in Maribor and received a bachelor's degree in comparative literature from the University of Ljubljana in 1956.
 He died on 7 November 2014.

 Career

 Kovič started writing poetry in high school, and he published his first poetry in 1948.
 He was best known for his poems and he wrote several bestselling children's books.
 Kovič also wrote political poetry, such as a poem in honor of Josip Broz Tito.
 He established himself as a translator of German, French, Czech, Hungarian, Croatian, Serbian, and Russian poetry into Slovene.
 He also translated the poems that France Prešeren wrote in German into Slovene.
+His poem Maček Muri (Muri the Tomcat) may be the best-known children's poem in Slovene, with an iconic picture book that has not gone out of print for more than fifty years and a popular musical adaptation.

 Awards and recognition

-Kovič won the Prešeren Foundation Award in 1967 for his poetry collection Ogenjvoda and later the Grand Prešeren Award in 1978 for his poetry collection Labrador.
-In 1993, he received the Jenko Award from the Slovene Writers' Association for his poetry collection Sibirski Cirkus ("Siberian Cycle").
+Kovič won the Prešeren Foundation Award in 1967 for his poetry collection Ogenjvoda (Fire-Water) and later the Grand Prešeren Award in 1978 for his poetry collection Labrador.
+In 1993, he received the Jenko Award from the Slovene Writers' Association for his poetry collection Sibirski Cirkus (Siberian Cycle).
 Two years later, he was made a member of the Slovenian Academy of Sciences and Arts.